Franiquilador/adc-pei-2526-storage-fork/README.md

 To test locally on windows, open a command prompt terminal (not powershell), and run `gcloud beta emulators datastore start` to start the emulator.

-Then, in another command prompt terminal, run `.\initenv.bat` to set environment variables and `mvn clean package appengine:run` to compile and run the maven project.
+Then, in another command prompt terminal, run `.\initenv.bat` to set environment variables and compile and run the maven project.

 kill the instance with `taskkill /F /IM java.exe` in case the compiler fails because of a file lock of another process holding the target bin